Skip to content

 Higher Battery Consumption on Mobile Devices

 If you’re using a VPN on your phone, you know that it drains your battery faster.
-However, using Double VPN is resource-hungry due to all the stuff going on, so it requires even more juice, which isn’t great if your battery life isn’t great, to begin with.
+However, using Double VPN is resource-hungry due to all the things going on, so it requires even more juice, which isn’t great if your battery life is poor.
+Laptop or mobile phone users should connect to a charger while Double VPN is in function.

 Most VPNs Limit Your Double VPN (MultiHop) Server Choice